suann124/AIinTeaching_Archive/index.md

 Welcome to the *interactive PID control course** from UT Austin!
 This isn't just another set of lecture notes—it's a complete **hands-on learning laboratory** where you'll master PID control through **live coding, real-time experiments, and interactive problem-solving**.

-## 🚀 What Makes This Special?

-- **⚡ Live Python Code**: Write and execute PID controllers **directly in your browser**—no installation required!
-- **📊 Instant Visualizations**: See control responses, tune parameters, and watch plots update in real-time
-- **🧪 Interactive Experiments**: 5 hands-on exercises that let you **feel** how P, I, and D components work
-- **🤖 AI-Powered Help**: Built-in chat assistant to answer your questions and debug your code
-- **📱 Zero Setup**: Works on any device with a browser—tablets, laptops, Chromebooks, anything!

 ## 🎓 What You'll Learn

 By the end of this interactive course, you'll be able to: